 1.7.2.3.2 Matrix duplicates

-a) Matrix duplicates are defined as replicate aliquots of the same sample taken through the entire analytical procedure.
-The results from this analysis indicate the precision of the results for the specific sample using the selected method.
+a) Matrix duplicates are replicate aliquots of the same sample taken through the entire analytical procedure.
+The results from this replicate sample(s) provide a measure of the precision of the results for the specific sample using the selected method.
 The matrix duplicate may provide a usable measure of sample homogeneity.
 It may also provide a measure of precision when target analytes are present.

-b) The frequency of the analysis of matrix duplicates are as specified by the method or may be determined as part of the contract review process.
+b) The frequency of the analysis of matrix duplicates are as specified by the method or when the method does not specify, at the same frequency as the LCS.
+The frequency may also be specified by project, client, or program.

-c) Matrix duplicates are performed on replicate aliquots of actual samples.
-The composition is usually not known.

 1.7.2.3.3 Surrogate spikes

-a) Surrogates, when required, are chosen to reflect the chemistries of the targeted components of the method and are added prior to sample preparation/extraction.

-b) Except where the matrix precludes its use or when not commercially available, surrogate compounds shall be added to all samples, standards, and blanks for all appropriate methods.

-c) Surrogate compounds are chosen to represent the various chemistries of the target analytes in the method.
-They are often specified by the mandated method and are deliberately chosen for their being unlikely to occur as an environmental contaminant.
-Often this is accomplished by using deuterated analogs of select compounds.
+a) As specified in certain test methods, surrogate compounds are chosen to represent the various chemistries of the target analytes in the method.
+They are often specified by the method and are deliberately chosen for their being unlikely to occur as an environmental contaminant.
+Often this is accomplished by using deuterated analogs of select compounds Surrogates are spiked into environmental samples prior to preparation and analysis.
+They are used to evaluate extraction efficiency and matrix interference on a sample-specific basis.

-1.7.2.4 Data Reduction

-The procedures for data reduction, such as use of linear regression, shall be documented.
+b) Except where the matrix precludes its use or when not commercially available, surrogate compounds shall be added to all samples, standards, and QC for all appropriate methods.

-1.7.2.5 Reagent Quality, Water Quality, and Checks
+1.7.2.4 Reagent Quality, Water Quality, and Checks

-a) In methods where the purity of reagents is not specified, analytical reagent grade shall be used.
-Reagents of lesser purity than those specified by the method shall not be used.
-Documentation of purity shall be available.
+a) The quality of reagents shall be defined in the laboratory’s analytical methods, and shall meet the requirements in the appropriate reference method.
+In methods where the purity of reagents is not specified, the grade of reagents shall be suitable for its application and meet corresponding quality control objectives.
+Documentation of reagent purity shall be maintained.

 b) The quality of water sources shall be monitored and documented and shall meet method specified requirements.

-c) The laboratory shall verify the concentration of titrants in accordance with written laboratory procedures.
+c) The laboratory shall verify the concentration of titrants in accordance with method requirements and written laboratory procedures.

-1.7.2.6 Selectivity
+1.7.2.5 Selectivity

-The laboratory shall document selectivity by following the checks established within the method.
+The laboratory shall document selectivity by following the checks established within each applicable method, or based on regulation, program, or project requirements.

 1.7.3 Data Acceptance/Rejection Criteria